Post-Op Lymphatic Massage

 Whether you’ve had a joint replacement or other orthopedic surgery… or you’re planning aftercare for a Brazilian butt lift (BBL), mommy makeover (MMO), liposuction, tummy tuck, or other cosmetic surgery, post-op massage can help!

-We recommend a pre-surgery lymphatic massage close to your operation date to help detoxify your system before your operation, and I can start post-op massage as soon as you have your doctor’s approval — some surgeons recommend massage as early as 48 hours after surgery, others recommend waiting two or more weeks.
+We recommend a pre-surgery lymphatic massage close to your operation date to help detoxify your system before your operation, and we can start post-op massage as soon as you have your doctor’s approval — some surgeons recommend massage as early as 48 hours after surgery, others recommend waiting two or more weeks.

 What we don’t do:

 We don’t reopen incisions or drain fluid outside the body.
-That’s out of the scope of massage therapy practice, and unnecessary by the time you come to see us.
+That’s out of the scope of massage therapy practice, invites infection, and unnecessary by the time you come to see us.
 Your body has mechanisms for reabsorbing and expelling the fluid.

 Let’s Schedule Your Post-Op Lymphatic Massages!